 An ode to the grand and peculiar magic that awaits us all in the hard corners of our very darkest places.
 Poverty.
 My friend, Made,* has it.
 Made’s world is collapsing.
 We have been watching it, visibly, sinking into the sand, succumbing to wind and rain before our very eyes these last few days in … More Angels on a Knife-Edge ~ the island of the Gods loses the last of its Good Men

 ‘I’ve got work to do,’ he says.
 ‘Me and the other writers and song makers.
 We’ve got to clean up the story, get back to the land, let the dark stories in so we can pass on a better future to our grandchildren.
-If you want to say it’s too late, that the whole place is going to hell, well, tell that to your kids and see how it feels.’ … More An Absence of Stars – the Dark Art of true story.
+If you want to say it’s too late, that the whole place is going to hell, well, tell that to your kids and see how it feels.’ … More An Absence of Stars – the Dark Art of telling Australia’s True Story.